Harvard Professor Believes 50% Of Colleges Will Go Bankrupt In The Next 10-15 Years

-Harvard Business School Professor Clayton Christiansen is not optimistic about the future of higher education in the United States.
+Harvard Business School Professor Clayton Christensen is not optimistic about the future of higher education in the United States.
 In a lecture posted in Extension Engine, the Cambridge resident makes a bold prediction on the topic.

 “50 percent of the 4,000 colleges and universities in the US will be bankrupt in 10-15 years.”

-The reason for this, highlighted in a second article in Inside Higher Ed is that Christiansen believes that the “business model” of universities is fundamentally broken, as high operating costs mean a majority of students require scholarships.
+The reason for this, highlighted in another article in Inside Higher Ed is that Christensen believes that the “business model” of universities is fundamentally broken, as high operating costs mean a majority of students require scholarships.

 “The real challenge facing many colleges and universities at the moment is that their business model is fundamentally broken.”